lynEcho/NBR-fairness/README.md

 python model_performance.py --pred_folder XXX --number_list 01234 --method XXX

 ```
-XXX is the folder where you put the predicted baskets, number_list corresponds to five experiments using five seed.
+XXX is the folder where you put the predicted results, number_list corresponds to five numbers of experimental results using five seed.

-The results will be printed out in the terminal and saved to "eval_{dataset}.txt".
+The fairness and accuracy results will be saved to "results/eval_{dataset}.txt".